rwynn/monstache-site/content/index.md

 - Support for hard and soft deletes in MongoDB

-- Support for database and collection drops
+- Support for propogating database and collection drops

 - Optional custom document routing in ElasticSearch